xboltzmann/home/docs/blog/index.md

 !!! note ""

-    __*writing whatever the fuck I want, when I want with no restrictions, all from the mind & heart, no ill-intentions, no favoritism, all love*__
+    __*writing whatever the fuck I want, when I want with no restrictions nor limitations, all from the mind & heart, no ill-intentions, no favoritism, all love*__